GoogleChrome/developer.chrome.com/site/en/docs/extensions/migrating/publish-mv3/index.md

 ### Distribute to testers with a direct link {: #dist-link }

-Another alternative is to set the Visibility as **Unlisted**.
+Another alternative is to set the visibility to **Unlisted**.
 This way, only users who have the direct link can install the extension.

 ## Gradually roll-out your release {: #gradual-rollout }

-The Chrome Web Store allows you to roll out a new version gradually.
-This ensures that any unexpected problems will have minimal impact.
+To ensure that any unexpected problems will have minimal impact, you can roll out your update gradually by following these steps.
 This is only available for extensions with more than 10,000 active users.
-To start rolling out your extension partially, follow these steps:

 1. [Upload][cws-upload] your new version.
 2. Go to the Distribution tab.